 It is important to remember that nobody actually needs to know what every word means.
 Part of learning a foreign language is developing strategies to deal with new words.
 Strategies such as guessing the meaning from context or simply ignoring the more unusual words.
 It's quite possible to understand a piece of writing without understanding every single word.
 Language students have to prioritise what they want to learn.

-Back to the original question, how many words do you know?.
+Back to the original question, how many words do you know?
 The University of Ghent are undertaking research which will help you to estimate this.
 I just did the test for the second or third time and it turns out that I know approximately 76% of all English words!
 I'm fairly sure it is probably less but am pleased that I was able to avoid the 'fictitious words' invented by the authors of the research.

 It's a fun test to take and it helps with scientific research.
-Click on the link here to try it.